Aperjump/Matrix/README.md

                       __global double* C)
 ```
 These three function are able to use tile method in GPU computation for any matrix size.
-Here is my test result:
+Here is my test result on NVIDIA 1060 GPU:
 ![double_mult](https://github.com/Aperjump/Matrix/blob/master/picture/double_mult.png)

+## 3. SMatrix